stjude/XenoCP/README.md

 ### Inputs

-XenoCP requires two inputs, defined in a YAML file as [CWL inputs].
+XenoCP requires three inputs, defined in a YAML file as [CWL inputs].
 E.g., `inputs.yml`:

 ```
-input_bam:
+bam:
   class: File
   path: sample.bam
+bai:
+  class: File
+  path: sample.bai
 ref_db_prefix: /references/ref.fa
 ```

-`input_bam` is the input sample BAM; and `ref_db_prefix`, the basename of the input human reference assembly.
+`bam` is the input sample BAM, `bai` is the bam index for the input sample BAM and `ref_db_prefix`, the basename of the reference assembly that should be cleansed.
 For example, a prefix of `MGSCv37.fa` would assume the following files in the same directory exist: `MGSCv37.fa`, `MGSCv37.fa.amb`, `MGSCv37.fa.ann`, `MGSCv37.fa.bwt`, `MGSCv37.fa.dict`, `MGSCv37.fa.fai`, `MGSCv37.fa.pac`, and `MGSCv37.fa.sa`.